Save girls from

 James Ekuwam

-Child protection officer for Isiolo
+Child welfare officer for Isiolo

 Frankline Lemasulani

-Child protection officer for Isiolo
+Child welfare officer for Isiolo

 Evans Kangiro

-Child protection officer for Turkana
+Child welfare officer for Turkana

 Ejore Ekutan Vitalis

-Child protection officer for Turkana
+Child welfare officer for Turkana

 Gibson Ewaar

-Child protection officer for Turkana
+Child welfare officer for Turkana

 PlantVillage